.

 scourge, scourged, scourging, scourges.transitive verbs

-to afflict with severe or widespread suffering and devastation; ravage; to severely chastise; excoriate; to flog; to whip, often with a particular.kind of whip called a scorpion
+to afflict with severe or widespread suffering and devastation; ravage; to severely chastise; excoriate; to flog; to whip, often with a particular.kind of whip called a scorpion, which would tear the flesh off

 scourger.noun,.plural.scourgers